Manage Employment in Philippines Without the Hassle

 Employment:

-Payroll cycles– Pay cycles in the Philippines are generally semi-monthly (15th and 30th) or monthly, depending on company policy.
+• Payroll Cycles: Pay cycles in the Philippines are generally semi-monthly (this is mandatorily requirement by DOLE)

 Payroll:

-Take-Home Pay = Gross Salary – Statutory Deductions (Income Tax, SSS, PhilHealth, Pag-IBIG)
+• Take-Home Pay = Gross Salary – Statutory Deductions (Income Tax, SSS, PhilHealth, Pag-IBIG).

 Business Setup: